kbroman/dataorg/pages/rectangle.md

 format can simplify later analysis.
 But the rectangular aspect is the most important part.

-Another issue I see is the use of two rows of header names, like this:
+Another issue I often see is the use of two rows of header names, like this:

 <?xml version="1.0" encoding="UTF-8"?>
 <svg width="782px" height="152px" viewBox="0 0 1112 210" preserveAspectRatio="xMinYmin meet" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" version="1.1">